jasonlong/geo_pattern/README.md

 You can use the generated pattern as the `background-image` for a container.
 Using the `base64` representation of the pattern still results in SVG rendering, so it looks great on retina displays.

+See the [GitHub Guides](http://guides.github.com) site as an example of this library in action.

 ## Installation

 Add this line to your application's Gemfile: